From the World Heritage inscription for Paris, Banks of the Seine:

 Located in the 16th district of Paris, this building is a curved and double-wing building that is located on the banks of the River Seine.
 It is located right across the Eiffel Tower.
 It is also ideally located near many other famous tourist attractions such as the Arc de Triomphe and Champ Elysees.

 Tips for Visitors

-When visiting Paris, Banks of Seine and its surrounding attractions, you need to follow these tips:
+When visiting Paris and its surrounding attractions, you need to follow these tips:

 - The French people have had a bad reputation for being snob.
 Try to learn a bit of French when you go.
 They will respond better when you try to speak in French than when leading with English.

 - Paris is divided into 20 different districts.
 If you want to avoid getting lost, be sure to carry a map and get yourself familiar with each district so you know where you need to go to see the sights.

 - Paris can be expensive.
 Hence, you need to find the best deals possible.

 - The best and cheapest way to get around Paris is via the metro or on foot.